-The number of extreme weather events and natural disasters are increasing every year in Australia.
-For those on the frontline, social capital is key to response, recovery, and preparedness.
+The number of extreme weather events and natural disasters is increasing every year in Australia.
+For those on the frontline, social capital is key to response, recovery and preparedness.

-FRRR is investing in building the capacity of communities to prepare for natural disasters.
-They have developed the Disaster Resilient: Future Ready (DR:FR) program to pilot community-led processes for building disaster resilience.
+We are investing in building the capacity of communities to prepare for natural disasters, and have developed the Disaster Resilient: Future Ready (DR:FR) program to pilot community-led processes for building disaster resilience.

-FRRR also plays a crucial role in supporting recovery from disasters.
-They provide small grants to support a diverse range of needs.
-This includes supporting mental health provision for children following the Black Saturday fires and portable generators for the Charlton Hospital following the 2011 floods.
+We also plays a crucial role in supporting recovery from disasters by providing small grants to support a diverse range of needs.
+These include supporting mental health provision for children following the Black Saturday fires, and portable generators for the Charlton Hospital following the 2011 floods.